n2020h/n2020h/README.md

 - 👋 Hi, my name is Neema.
-- 👀 I’m a back end developer currently building skills in data science.
+- 👀 I’m a full-stack software developer, currently building skills in data science.
-- 🌱 I work well in Python and most query languages.
-I also have basic skills in C#.
+- 🌱 I work well in Python and most query languages, including SQL.
+- Other skills include Javascript, C#, html, and css.
-- 📫 You can reach me on Telegram @CaptNeems
+- 📫 You can reach me @linkedin.com/in/neema-humphries

 <!---
 n2020h/n2020h is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.